 | August 22 | Uihlein Hall, Performing Arts Center | Milwaukee, WI | Michael Stanley Band | One show at 8:00 p.m.
 2,000 people attend show |

-| August 25 | Red Rocks Amphitheatre | Morrison, CO | Dirt Band | Richie Furay performs the encore with Poco. |
+| August 25 | Red Rocks Amphitheatre | Morrison, CO | The Dirt Band | One show at 7:30 p.m.
+Richie Furay performs the encore with Poco. |

-| Assembly Hall, The Salt Palace | Salt Lake City, UT | One show at 7:00 p.m.
-From the Denny Jones archives.
-Added a concert review. | ||
+| August 26 | Assembly Hall, The Salt Palace | Salt Lake City, UT | One show at 7:00 p.m.
+From the Denny Jones archives. | |

-| Greek Theatre | Los Angeles, CA | The Dirt Band | One show at 8:00 p.m.
-Added new review. | |
+| August 28 | Greek Theatre | Los Angeles, CA | The Dirt Band | One show at 8:00 p.m. |

-| September 1 | Ventura County Fairgrounds | Ventura, CA | Maria Muldauer, Sanford-Townsend Band | |
+| September 1 | Ventura County Fairgrounds | Ventura, CA | Maria Mulda uer, Sanford-Townsend Band | Canceled due to low ticket sales. |

 | September 2 | Berkeley Community Theater | Berkeley, CA | The Dirt Band | |